 Tip 1: Set up asset categories based on marketing and sales needs

 Marketing collateral organization doesn’t begin at campaign launch – it starts with asset design.
 For example, a Twitter sharecard goes through multiple rounds of ideation and revision before a brand tweets it out, starting with a design brief describing the purpose of the asset.
 Before you begin to group your assets, consider what collateral your business produces.
 The design process should be what drives the categorization of these marketing assets.
 For instance, does your organization prioritize digital marketing with heavy production of social media graphics, email newsletters, blog posts, or infographics?
-Taking a detailed inventory of your assets allows you to know exactly what you’re working with.
-Knowing what categories of collateral you’re producing to help support marketing and sales efforts will ultimately help you formulate the best way to create space in your brand portal.
+Taking a detailed inventory of your digital marketing collateral and design assets allows you to know exactly what you’re working with.
+Knowing what categories of collateral you’re producing to help support your marketing team and sales efforts will ultimately help you formulate the best way to create space in your brand portal.

 Tip 2: Organize marketing assets for buyer personas

 If your brand is looking to target a new audience or focus on new prospective customers, consider organizing your marketing assets by buyer personas.
 Actionable buyer personas reveal insights about your buyer’s decisions – insights that can (and should) help you organize your marketing assets.
 By organizing your content library into specific buyer persona categories, sales reps will be able to locate resources used to target specific customers.
 For an effective marketing collateral strategy, consider also grouping your assets by attributes like income, demographics, and goals.
 By clearly defining target customers, your sales team will be set up for success in their next marketing campaign endeavor.

 Tip 3: Group collateral by buyer’s journey or sales funnel stage